joszamama/joszamama/README.md

-### Hi there 👋
+### Hi everyone! 👋

-Welcome to my GitHub page!
+# Welcome to my GitHub page!
 Allow me to introduce myself first.
 My name is José Antonio and I am currently studying for a Master's Degree in Computer Science, in the University of Seville.

 Keypoints to get to know me: